 The innovative ideas and perseverance of Dr. Verghese Kurien for the betterment of the dairy industry earned him the title of the ‘Milkman of India’.
-He was also the founder of Amul that emerged to become one of the India’s largest milk producing companies.
+He was also the founder of Amul that emerged to become one of India’s largest milk-producing companies.
 Amul or Anand Milk Union Limited was first established as a cooperative and was referred as Amulya, meaning priceless.
-So you now know whom to remember when you delightfully have your milk, bread and butter.
+So you now know whom to remember when you delightfully have your milk, bread, and butter.
 Take a look at some of the interesting facts about Dr. Verghese Kurien that will leave you amazed.

-1. Amul, the brain child of Dr. Kurien was started with 2 cooperative that produced 247 litres of milk.
+1. Amul, the brainchild of Dr. Kurien was started with 2 cooperatives that produced 247 liters of milk.
 Over years, the company has witnessed phenomenal growth with over 1,44,246 cooperatives and 15 million milk producers.

 2. During his earlier experiments Kurien looked upon ways to use buffalo milk to produce milk powder.
 After several failed efforts he was successful in establishing the first milk powder plant in India in the year 1955.
 This plant was inaugurated by Pt Jawaharlal Nehru.